ramereth/presentation-openstack-vs-ganeti/source/index.rst

     * OpenStack user since 2013
     * http://osuosl.org

-  .. revealjs:: Virtualized Computing Resources
+  .. revealjs:: Private Cloud Considerations

-    * Each organization has different needs
+    * Each organization has different requirements
     * Some are small and simple
     * Others are more complex and larger
     * Cost is also a major factor (both in licenses and staff maintenance)
+    * High availability vs. Ephemeral resources
+    * Integration with current hardware

-  .. revealjs:: Typical Solutions
+  .. revealjs:: Typical Private Cloud Solutions

     * VMWare
-    * VirtualBox
     * OpenStack
     * [insert favorite solution]